Skip to main content

 • “The music is fantastic, perfectly complementing the game’s tone, and performance on PC is excellent—smooth, stable, and visually impressive.”

-• “A big point I hate about this game is the laziness of the OST; many songs have been straight ripped from previous games and placed here.”
+• “A big point I hate about this game is the laziness of the OST; so many songs have just been straight ripped out of previous games and placed in here, like WTF?”

 • “The music constantly cutting in and out is giving me a headache and messing up my timing.”